Molecular Nutrition studies the mechanisms of gene expression and their regulation by nutrients and other dietary constituents at the molecular level.

-Metabolic Diseases or Metabolic Biology – identifies and understands mechanisms by which lipoproteins and plasma lipids contribute to the development and progression of cardio-metabolic diseases.
-Additionally, dissects the role of these metabolites on immune system function in cardiovascular and inflammatory diseases.
+Metabolic Diseases or Metabolic Biology understands mechanisms by which lipoproteins and plasma lipids contribute to the development and progression of cardio-metabolic diseases.
+It also dissects the role of these metabolites on immune system function in cardiovascular and inflammatory diseases.

-Public Health & Community Nutrition – involves the design, development and evaluation of interventions to improve individual and community health and address public health issues; involves behavior change, nutrition education, food assistance programs, food and nutrition supplementation, and food fortification programs, as well as the study of food and nutrition-related policies.
+Community Nutrition involves the evaluation of interventions to maintain and improve the health and well-being of human populations, including nutrition education, food assistance, food and nutrition supplementation, and food fortification programs.